Surasia/Olympus/README.md

 pip.main(['install','texture2ddecoder'])
 pip.main(['install','pymmh3'])
 ```
-to install the module texture2ddecoder.
+to install the modules texture2ddecoder and pymmh3.
 Pip might complain that a newer version of pip is available, but that can just be ignored.